CS-SI/eodag/README.rst

 * Authentication plugins, which are used to authenticate the user on the external services used (JSON Token, Basic Auth, OAUTH, ...).

-Since v2.0 EODAG can be run as `STAC client or server <https://eodag.readthedocs.io/en/latest/stac.html>`_.
+EODAG can be run as STAC client or server <https://eodag.readthedocs.io/en/latest/stac.html>`_.

 Read `the documentation <https://eodag.readthedocs.io/en/latest/>`_ for more insights.